One of the very first structures I ever built with students was a bridge. Boy, I could have used some tips about building bridges right then!

 When you teach multiple grade levels you encounter several little problems.

 - Do I repeat activities across grade levels?
 The short answer is yes.
 However, I change the rules of the task and may add extra materials for some grades.

 - Do I ever repeat challenges without making changes?
 Yes!
 One of our very favorite challenges is Roller Coasters.
 It is definitely a fourth-grade challenge, but I will repeat it for 5th-grade classes as a reward or as a spontaneous challenge.
 (Example: when a class has a large number of students absent.)

 - Are some challenges only for certain grades?
 They are for me!
-My fifth graders are the only ones that complete Newton’s Cradles, Catapults, and the Bungee Jump Challenge.
+My fifth graders are the only ones who complete Newton’s Cradles, Catapults, and the Bungee Jump Challenge.
 This is due to the use of glue guns or math that is not suitable for 4th graders.
-Third graders are the only ones that complete simple parachutes- because this challenge is easier.
+Third graders are the only ones who complete simple parachutes- because this challenge is easier.

 - What about just changing the rules a little?
 Ah, that is what this post is about!
-I am going to share five challenges that are competed by different grade levels.
+I am going to share some challenges that are competed by different grade levels.

 They just happen to all be BRIDGES!
 I am including tips about building bridges for each grade.

 Keep it simple!
 First graders do not need extravagant materials or a huge scenario for what they are building.
 The best way is to show them a short video or read part of a picture book to introduce the challenge.
 Our favorite Bridge book is Twenty One Elephants by Phil Bildner.
 It is the story of the Brooklyn Bridge being tested by circus elephants.
 First graders love this book!
 TIP: Think about paraphrasing most of the book and showing the pictures- to save time.
 First graders will get the wiggles if you read the whole book.
 They are anxious to get busy building a bridge.